ReChronoRain/HyperCeiler/README_en-US.md

 You can provide translations for the HyperCeiler project [here](https://crwd.in/cemiuiler).

-## Thank!
+## Thanks!

-> HyperCeiler I have used some or all of the content of the following open source projects.
-Thank
-> you for the strong support provided by the developers of these projects (in no particular order).
+<b>HyperCeiler</b> uses some or all of the following projects, thanks to the developers of these projects for their support (in no particular order).

 - [「Accompanist」 by Android Open Source Project, Google Inc.](https://google.github.io/accompanist)
 - [「Android」 by Android Open Source Project, Google Inc.](https://source.android.google.cn/license)